Wollaton Hall, Wollaton, Nottingham, NG8 1BT

 Gate Closing Times

 Festival gates will close at 11:30pm.
-Park gates will close at midnight.
+Park gates and the car park will close at midnight.

 Those travelling by public transport can catch a bus leaving the Victoria Centre or Upper Parliament Street in Nottingham city centre every 15 minutes from midday.
 These buses, marked ‘Wollaton Park – special event’ are in addition to the normal Wollaton bound 30 service from the same stops.